JDallimore99/DevSecOps/Exam/Exam Start to Finish.md

 ## Challenge 4: Run ZAP Scan against the django.nv application (production) and upload results to Defect Dojo (20 points) In this challenge, you will run a ZAP baseline scan on the django.nv application(production) from the DevSecOps Box, then integrate baseline scan into CI/CD pipeline with the following details:
 - Run ZAP Scan on the django.nv app, and upload the results of the ZAP baseline scan into defect dojo's engagement id 1, using upload-results.py python script

+> Note: The Django app should be running in the Task Manager during the exam.
+This can be checked by going to this link (https://prod-xxxxxxxx.lab.practical-devsecops.training/).
+If the app is running, then a scan can be completed on the prod machine.
+If there is no django.nv app, then it can be downloaded and released using the instructions in lab 4.4 Continuous Deployment using GitLab (https://github.com/jdallimoreDel/DevSecOps/blob/main/CICD%20Basics/4.4%20Continuous%20Deployment%20using%20GitLab.md)

 Download source code from the Django.nv repository on gitlab and cd into webapp
 ```
 git clone https://gitlab.practical-devsecops.training/pdso/django.nv webapp